Growing Vegetables in Containers

 Tools for Growing Vegetables in Containers

 Tools for container gardening are simple.
 Use a hand trowel to fill the pots and add plants.
 Weeding is not usually an issue with container gardens.
-If weeds do rear their ugly heads, just pull them out.
+If weeds do rear their ugly little heads, just pull them out.
 A pair of good garden scissors is necessary for harvesting.

 Other tools are a paint brush for vegetables grown indoors or under covers.
 Use the brush for pollination.
 For gardens with a lot of containers, a drip watering system will make your life easier.
 Ultimate Drip Irrigation Kit for Container Gardening.